OhtuProjektiSyksy25/EcoPaths/documentation/docker_openshift_manual.md

 1. Make sure you're in the **root directory** of the project.

-2. Build the image:
+2. Build the image for **OpenShift deployment**:

 ```bash
 docker build --build-arg REACT_APP_MAPBOX_TOKEN=<MAPBOX_TOKEN> --build-arg REACT_APP_MAPBOX_STYLE=mapbox://styles/mapbox/streets-v11 -t <DOCKER_HUB_USERNAME>/ecopaths:staging .
 ```

-> **Note:** The map component doesn't render when running the image locally, but will work when it's deployed to OpenShift.
+> **Note:** When running this image locally, the map component might not render correctly.
+The map component will render properly when the image deployed to OpenShift.

-**To build an image that works locally**, use this command instead:
+To **test the application locally** with the map component, use this command instead:

 ```bash
 docker build --build-arg REACT_APP_MAPBOX_TOKEN=<MAPBOX_TOKEN> --build-arg REACT_APP_MAPBOX_STYLE=mapbox://styles/mapbox/streets-v11 --build-arg REACT_APP_API_URL=http://localhost:8000 -t <IMAGE_NAME> .
 ```

+> [!CAUTION]
+> This locally built image is only for testing.
+> **Do not push it to Docker Hub**, as it will **not work in OpenShift**.

 ### Creating and running a Docker container